-In a recent interview, Born to Run author Christopher McDougall said, “I’m really resistant to this focus we have on speed.
+In an interview a few years back, Born to Run author Christopher McDougall said, “I’m really resistant to this focus we have on speed.
 If you do a 3:59 marathon you’re awesome, but if you do four hours, you suck.
 Humans are not fast, we are not speed creatures.”

 When I started running back in 1983, this sentiment was unheard of, but within the ongoing second running boom, disparagement of the effort to run fast has become commonplace among the oracles of the sport (or hobby, as these folks might prefer to call it).

 The most influential challengers of the speed objective in running is John “The Penguin” Bingham.
-I am privileged to be John’s Competitor Group colleague, and I enjoy hearing him speak at Rock ‘n’ Roll Marathon expos.
+I am privileged to have worked alongside John many a time, and I enjoy hearing him speak at Rock ‘n’ Roll Marathon expos.
 He always gets a few laughs by mocking the fast runners at the front of marathons who, he says, make themselves utterly miserable, drooling and grimacing in a fundamentally pointless effort to reach the finish line in the smallest possible span of time.
 Meanwhile, those at the back of the pack whose only objective is to reach the finish line comfortably have all the fun.

 I don’t think there’s any risk that personal-record seekers like me are going to be pushed out of the sport (or hobby) of running by the likes of Christopher McDougall and John Bingham—who deserves to be sainted for singlehandedly bringing tens of thousands of men and women into the running community.
 Nevertheless, I feel compelled to defend the pursuit of speed in running.
 I believe that the effort to run as fast as one can in events can greatly enrich the running experience, and I would feel pretty good about converting a few current finish line seekers into future PR chasers.